brian-c-moore/ansible-multi-credential/README.md

 3. key_cleanup.yml - This file removes the local decrypted copies of the private key file.

 ###### Usage example:
-where localuser is the local user account running the playbooks Should be run as the ansible_user that the following playbook will be run as for permissions.
-This playbook only executes against local host without SSH.
+Where localuser is the local user account running the playbooks, e.g. the ansible_user that the following playbook will be run as so file permissions are appropriately set on the private key file.
 ```
 ansible-playbook -i testenv.inv -k unpack_key.yml --ask-vault-pass -u localuser
 ansible-playbook -i testenv.inv -k multi-credential.yml --ask-vault-pass